 “While that’s not the only source for donations, [they are] one of the major sources,” Meldrum said.

 “Alumni were once students.
 They know what it is like to be a student,” he said.
 “They have seen how the student experience has drastically changed over the last few years… Mental health is something students have always had to dealt with.
 They relate to the needs of the portfolio.”

 For Meldrum, a lot of these initiatives allow for grass-roots mental health activities and supports to begin.
 He gave the example of the Heroes for Health grant, which is supported by donations, as enabling university activities to be funded.
 Some of the grant went towards funding the rehabilitation medicine students calm room.

 Another initiative mental health donations from the community helped support was a series of mental health vlogs produced by students as part of the Peter Lougheed Leadership College.
-While the videos were originally only meant to be part of a project for the PLLC scholars, Meldrum said the funding from the dean of students has allowed them to be released to the entire U of A campus.
+Historically, the PLLC created short documentary videos on a wide range of social issues.
+The funding from the dean of students has allowed a project focusing solely on mental health to be released to the entire U of A campus through a targeted campaign.

 “This will be a university-wide resource available to the campus community,” he said.
 “This will allow them to be used for now, and for future students.”